Skip to main content

 The X-Sense app is relatively well-designed and makes it easy to keep tabs on your devices.
 The home screen lists each alarm and your base station, and you can jump into any one to see CO and CO2 levels in real time.
 From there, you can tweak settings, run tests, change the base station’s alarm sound, and more.

-There are also a ton of notification options, plus, we wanted to know if you can silence X-Sense smoke alarms from your phone.
+There are also numerous notification options, and we wanted to know if you can silence X-Sense smoke alarms from your phone.

 Beyond the obvious alerts for smoke or CO detection, you can get pings when a device is silenced, malfunctions, or goes offline.
-It's worth looking at the notification options when you first set the devices up.
-Just keep in mind that you'll need to set notifications individually for each alarm.
+It's worth reviewing the notification options when you first set up the devices.
+Please note that you'll need to set notifications individually for each alarm.

 Another significant advantage of the app is its ability to silence an alarm, which can be particularly useful when multiple alarms are interconnected.
 If they all start going off, how are you to know which one was first triggered?
 With the ability to turn them off in the app, you’d have to, though thankfully, the app does let you know which alarm was triggered, so you can better understand where in the house the danger might be.